 About the Department of Health, Sport, & Exercise Sciences

 The department is housed in Robinson Center.
 In addition to its academic programs, HSES offers research opportunities for faculty and students in a variety of laboratories and clinics.
-Current research endeavors include the Research and Coaching Performance Team, Laboratory for the Study of Sport Management, and various projects in the Applied Physiology Laboratory.
+Current research endeavors include the Research and Coaching Performance Team, Laboratory for the Study of Sport Management, and various projects in the various teaching and research laboratories.

-The department is also active in community outreach with swim classes for children, a summer sports camp, and the Strong Girls program that offers mentoring and healthy activities for girls in grades four-six.
+The department is also active in community outreach with the Children's Swim Program, a summer Sports Skills & Fitness School, and Hawk Fitness Academy program that offers mentoring and healthy activities for girls in grades four-six.

-In addition, the department offers physical activity classes (HSES 108) for KU students and fitness and recreation facilities for faculty and staff.
+In addition, the department offers physical activity classes for KU students and fitness and recreation facilities for faculty and staff.